FarhanTausif/UserManagementSystem/README.md

 - Create a role with a role name.
 - Assign a role to a user.
 - Retrieve user details, including assigned roles.
-- In-memory H2 database for persistence.
+- In-memory H2 database for persistence during runtime.
 - Unit tests for the application layer.

 ## Project Structure